SEN info (School offer)

 - How is the governing body involved in supporting families of children with Special Educational Needs?

-At Rookery we have a designated governor with responsibility for SEN who liaises with the SENco/ Manager to ensure that the Governors are informed about provision, progress and well-being of our children with SEN. To ensure confidentiality any feedback or reports do not name individual children.
+At Rookery we have a designated governor with responsibility for SEND who liaises with the SENco/ Manager to ensure that the Governors are informed about provision, progress and well-being of our children with SEND.
+To ensure confidentiality any feedback or reports do not name individual children.

-If you have concerns about how school deals with your child regarding any SEN issues you can discuss these with the Partner headteachers or the Governing body.
+If you have concerns about how school deals with your child regarding any SEND issues you can discuss these with the Partner headteachers or the Governing body.

 Mr Hardeep Dhinju